AH, THE JOY of STATISTICS...

 New statistics on rates of unprotected sex among gay and bisexual men are more certain, however.
 In Mayer's analysis, researchers had more than 500 Boston-area HIV-infected gay or bisexual men complete "behavioral risk assessments."
 Three-quarters of the men were white, with ages ranging from 21 to 70.

+The research team found that 37.3 percent of the men said they had engaged in unprotected anal intercourse over the past three months.
 In 41.3 percent of these cases, unsafe sex took place with another HIV-infected partner, but in 31.4 percent of cases the unprotected behavior took place with a partner whose HIV status was unknown.
 In 23 percent of cases, the infected man engaged in unprotected sex with a partner he knew to be HIV-negative, the study found.

 Black gay and bisexual men, especially, have been hit hard by HIV/AIDS, but another study showed them to be more likely to engage in safe-sex practices than their white counterparts.
 In another CDC study, researchers examined data from 53 studies conducted from 1980 to 2006.
 The studies compared the safe-sex behaviors of black and white gay and bisexual men.